-Johnson sacked Hibs after 'disappointing start'
+Johnson sacked by Hibs after 'disappointing start'

 Lee Johnson has been sacked by Hibernian after five defeats in nine games this season.

-Johnson's backroom team members Jamie McAllister and Adam Owen have also departed Easter Road and former captain David Gray installed as caretaker boss.
+Johnson's backroom team members Jamie McAllister and Adam Owen have also departed Easter Road and former captain David Gray becomes caretaker boss.

 Hibs, beaten 3-2 at home by Livingston on Saturday, have lost their opening three Scottish Premiership matches.

-And they were humbled 5-0 by visitors Aston Villa in Wednesday's Europa Conference League play-off first leg.
+They were humbled 5-0 by visitors Aston Villa in Wednesday's Europa Conference League play-off first leg.

 Chief executive Ben Kensell said: "The club has taken the tough decision to relieve Lee Johnson of his duties following a disappointing start to the domestic campaign.

-"We wish Lee and his coaching staff all the best for the future and thank them for their efforts."
+"We wish Lee and his coaching staff all the best for the future and thank them for their efforts.

-"David Gray will take charge of the first Team as caretaker manager for the immediate future, and be supported by Stuart Garden.
+"David Gray will take charge of the first team as caretaker manager for the immediate future, and be supported by Stuart Garden.
 No further comment will be made at this time."

 - Visit our Hibernian page for all the latest news, analysis and fan views